kamelot88/kamelot88/README.md

 I am a junior Front-End Developer from Ukraine

 - I have been actively studying front end for over 1 year.
 I try to immediately apply the acquired new information to practice, I have an analytical mindset, I am attentive to details, and if I don’t know something, I use search engines perfectly and find the necessary information.
 - I like to learn new things and get great pleasure from solving interesting and complex problems.
 I read technical literature and consider myself a responsible and extremely executive person.
-Therefore, when I write code - I imagine that it will be read by psychopaths who know where I live😆
+When I write code - I imagine that it will be read by psychopaths who know where I live😆

 🌐 Languages : Ukrainian, English, Poland, Russian